netsells/probot-pr-title-check/README.md

-# pr-title-validator
+# Netsells PR Title Validator Bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that validates PR titles via a github check in accordance with our organisation guidelines.

 ## Setup